sonamsamdupkhangsar/digitalocean-s3-lib/README.md

 ### Java Api usage
 You can directly use the `S3ServiceHandler.class` or use the `S3WebRequestHandler.class` interface.
 Like the name implies the S3WebRequestHandler can take the ServerRequest object and extract the required fields to upload file.

-For a video file upload which will also create a small thumbnail (currently the animation is not working :-()) The required fields for uploading using a web request can be seen in the `S3RestServiceTest.class`:
+For a video file upload it will also create a small thumbnail (currently the animation is not working :-()).
+The required fields for uploading using a web request can be seen in the `S3RestServiceTest.class`:
 ```
 MultiValueMap<String, Object> body = new LinkedMultiValueMap<>();